QuanHoangNgoc/Programing-Algorithms-DataStructures/README.md

 ## 🔍 Why did we do it?

-The purpose of this project is to empower students with the tools and knowledge they need to excel in their academic endeavors.
+This project aims to empower students with the tools and knowledge they need to excel in their academic endeavors.
 By focusing on energy management, psychological resilience, and access to high-quality educational resources, we aim to enhance the overall exam experience and academic success.

 ---